trazeklay/trazeklay/README.md

 Hey!
-I'm a 20 years old french student in my third year of Bachelor of Technology at the IUT of Annecy.
+I'm a 20 years old french student in my second year of Apprenticeship as a Software Development Engineer at CPE Lyon and Arcad Software.
 I like playing music, sports.
 But above all, I love to code!

 # 🛠️ Tecnical Skills